Frequently Asked Questions – Immigration Law

-Students wishing to enroll in the Immigration Law Clinic must apply through the common application process for all clinics and field placements.
-In the joint application, students will be asked to rank their clinic and field placement preferences, provide a resumé and answer questions regarding relevant experiences and interests in their selections.
+Students wishing to enroll in the Immigration Law Clinic must apply through the common application process for all clinics and externships.
+In the joint application, students will be asked to rank their clinic and externship preferences, provide a resumé and answer questions regarding relevant experiences and interests in their selections.
 The online application form will be made available on the website once the application period opens.
 Please note that the application period begins and ends several weeks prior to the registration period for all other classes.
-As a result, interested students should plan ahead and keep an eye out for e-mails and announcements regarding the clinics and field placements application period each semester.
+As a result, interested students should plan ahead and keep an eye out for e-mails and announcements regarding the clinics and externships application period each semester.
 A phone or in-person interview may be required depending on the number of applicants.

 What is the student selection criteria for the Immigration Law Clinic?

 Although the high level of interest generally necessitates a competitive selection process, there are no set criteria for a successful candidate other than a demonstrated commitment to hard work and professionalism.
 In fact, clinic faculty make a concerted effort to select students with diverse experiences, backgrounds, perspectives, and interests to create a rich learning experience for all participants.